Seahawks reportedly re-sign Pro Bowl safety Quandre Diggs, bring back Al Woods, Sidney Jones

 Seattle also has re-signed defensive tackle Al Woods, according to his agent, SportsTrust Advisors, meaning the Seahawks locked up two key cogs of their defense within the first 90 minutes of the opening of the tampering period.

 And the Seahawks were also reported to be bringing back Sidney Jones, as reported first by the NFL Network.
 Jones, a former UW standout, started 11 games at cornerback for the Seahawks in 2021.
+A league source confirmed to the Times that Jones will return to the Seahawks.

 Diggs suffered a dislocated ankle and broken fibula in the last game of the season at Arizona on Jan.
 9.